kodi-community-addons/script.skin.helper.service/README.md

 </control>
 ```
 The above example will return the PVR artwork, you can specify the type that should be returned with type=[kodi artwork type]
-You can also supply multiple arttypes by using + as a seperator.
+You can also supply multiple arttypes by using , (comma) as a seperator.
 In that case the script will supply the image for the first arttype found.

 Optional parameter: fallback --> Allows you to set a fallback image if no image was found.
 For example &amp;fallback=$INFO[ListItem.Icon]